Clara Chan

 Combinatorics of polyhedral complexes, cryptology, comparative genomics.

-In my free time I enjoy playing piano trios, quartets, and quintets, and sometimes performing.
-I also organize a classical music concert series in Newton, MA.
+In my free time I enjoy playing piano duos, trios, quartets, and quintets, and sometimes performing.
+I also recruit musicians for a classical music concert series and have served on the local cultural council in Newton, MA.

 Curriculum Vitae